SELECTION OF QUESTIONS AND ANSWERS

 From the list of all sets I have glanced thru, Penang Cho Family Wing Chun has a lot of empty and weapon and sparring sets including the famous Drunken set.
 Yet, my sources told me that the late Grandmaster who was the first to reveal the art to the public never really taught all the forms to his diciples including this Drunken fist.
 If Wong Sifu is the fortunate one to have learn this Drunken fist set, if Wong Sifu don't mind, can Wong Sifu briefly illustrate to me how do the concepts found in this set fit into the frame and structure of Wing Chun.

 As Sifu Yik Kam, the master who transmitted Wing Chun Kungfu to the Choe Family, was originally a Choy-Li-Fatt master, many Choy-Li-Fatt kungfu sets are also found in the repertoire of Choe Family Wing Chun.
 The Drunken Eight Immortals set is one of them.
-There are, nevertheless, some sets that are originally Wing Chun, such as “Shui Ta” (Miscellaneous Combat) and “Fa Khuen” (Flower Set), whcih happened to be my favourites.
+There are, nevertheless, some sets that are originally Wing Chun, such as “Shui Ta” (Essence of Fighting) and “Fa Khuen” (Flower Set), which happened to be my favourites.

 I did not learn the Drunken Eight Immortals but I saw my classmates performed it.
 Its techniques and principles are Choy-Li-Fatt's, with little resembling what many people would consider Wing Chun characteristics.
 This Drunken set generally employs wide stances and sweeping movements, much in contrast with the short, straight moves of Wing Chun.